 The old Noom logo resembles an orange in both shape and color.
 This is a clever marketing tactic, as fruits are associated with freshness and natural qualities.
 An orange, a valuable source of vitamins, perfectly reflects the company’s mission, motivating clients to lead a healthy lifestyle and eat right to manage their weight.

 The orange emblem symbolizes vitality, energy, and positivity, aligning with the brand’s goal of inspiring people to make active changes.
 The bright palette infuses optimism and evokes positive emotions, which fits the wellness platform’s concept.
 Another purpose of the orange color is to attract attention, as at the time this logo was created (in 2014), Noom was a little-known startup focused solely on weight loss.
-Later, it transformed into a multipurpose company offering comprehensive solutions for improving quality of life.
+Later, it transformed into a multipurpose company offering comprehensive solutions to improve the quality of life.

 The perfect circle is associated with completeness, wholeness, and cyclicality.
 It symbolizes continuous self-improvement, as Noom’s digital products are designed to help individuals consciously manage their health.
 The circular shape of the emblem emphasizes that weight-loss programs are not temporary solutions but tools for forming lasting, beneficial habits.

 The logo also symbolizes the professional support the company’s clients receive, as each is guided by a team of coaches who provide psychological encouragement.
-At the same time, the simple geometric shape of the emblem hints at the platform’s accessibility—the idea that anyone can easily change their life by following straightforward recommendations.
+At the same time, the emblem’s simple geometric shape hints at the platform’s accessibility, the idea that anyone can easily change their life by following straightforward recommendations.

 The brand name immediately stands out due to the color contrast: the white lettering pops against the bright orange background, leaving no doubt about the logo’s identity.
 The letters are made up of tiny circles, creating a textured effect similar to the surface of an orange peel.
 The dotted font gives the text a perforated appearance, which is Noom’s signature feature.